cstegel/Udacity-Machine-Learning/README.md

 Starter project code for students taking Udacity ud120

-My mostly complete, but quite messy solution to the final project can be found in final_project/poi_id.py
+My mostly complete, but quite messy solution to the final project can be found in final_project/poi_id.py My explanation of my approach and summary of results can be found in final_project/README.md